-Dr. David Michael Douglas is a postdoctoral researcher with the Department of Philosophy and ethics advisor within the Centre for Telematics and Information Technology (CTIT) at the University of Twente.
+Dr. David M. Douglas was a postdoctoral researcher with the Department of Philosophy and ethics advisor within the Centre for Telematics and Information Technology (CTIT) at the University of Twente from 2015 to 2016.
+He is currently a Research Scientist with the CSIRO in Australia, where he is working on responsible innovation in robotics and AI.

-I completed my PhD in philosophy at the University of Queensland in November 2011.
-My thesis described a framework for describing the rights and duties various stakeholders may have over computer software, and examined the arguments for and against granting users specific rights over the software they use.
-I also received a BSc in Computer Science and a BA with Honours in Philosophy from the University of Queensland in 2005 and 2006 respectively.
+Dr. Douglas completed his PhD in philosophy at the University of Queensland in November 2011.
+His thesis described a framework for describing the rights and duties various stakeholders may have over computer software, and examined the arguments for and against granting users specific rights over the software they use.

-My research work is influenced by my background in Anglo-American political philosophy and distributive justice, and by my interests in how information technology can shape people’s abilities and how it can be made more accessible and inclusive.
-I have published research papers on free software, intellectual property rights, and Internet regulation.
+His research work is influenced by his background in Anglo-American political philosophy and distributive justice, and by his interests in how information technology shapes people’s abilities and how it may be made more accessible and inclusive.
+He has published research papers on free software, intellectual property rights, and Internet regulation.

 Douglas, David M. “Doxing: A Conceptual Analysis.”
 Ethics and Information Technology 18, no. 3 (September 2016): 199–210. doi:10.1007/s10676-016-9406-0.